jwatowatson/AdaptiveAntivenomDesign/README.md

 ## Overview

 This repository has a set of R scripts which simulate antivenom dose-finding trials under adaptive designs.
 The main design of interest is a model-based adaptive design.
-For comparison, we also have coded up a modified `3+' design.
+For comparison, we also have coded up a modified `3+3' cumulative cohort design.

 ## Background